- Research article

 In the shoulder joint, the most frequent abnormality was supraspinatus tendon injury.
 Superior labral injury and osteoarthritis of the glenohumeral joint were also observed in one patient each.
 There was no significant difference in the number of these findings between elite wheelchair basketball players and general wheelchair users.

 In the elbow joint, the top three most frequent abnormalities were LP lesions, osteoarthritis, and medial collateral ligament injury.
-Of these, right LP lesions were found in seven, left LP lesions in six, and bilateral LP lesions in five elite wheelchair basketball players, with a statistically significant difference compared to general wheelchair users ( < 0.05).
+Of these, right LP lesions were found in seven, left LP lesions in six, and bilateral LP lesions in five elite wheelchair basketball players, with a statistically significant difference compared to general wheelchair users (P < 0.05).

 In the wrist joint, the top three most frequent abnormalities were severe TFCC injury, minor TFCC injury, and ulnar extensor carpal tendon injury.
-Of these, right severe TFCC injuries were more common in elite wheelchair basketball players, with a statistically significant difference of five in the elite wheelchair basketball players and zero in the general wheelchair users ( < 0.05).
+Of these, right severe TFCC injuries were more common in elite wheelchair basketball players, with a statistically significant difference of five in the elite wheelchair basketball players and zero in the general wheelchair users (P < 0.05).
 Interestingly, the number of patients with abnormal MRI findings that matched the chief complaint was not very large.

 Discussion